$L^1$ Estimation: On the Optimality of Linear Estimators: Introduction

 Interestingly, for the $L^1$ case, there appears to be no full answer in the existing literature.
 While $X \sim \mathcal{N}(0,\frac{a}{1-a})$ clearly induces a linear conditional median, to the best of our knowledge, there are no previous results that guarantee that this is the only prior that induces linearity.
 The aim of this work is to close this gap and show that the Gaussian distribution is the only one inducing linearity of the conditional median.
 Moreover, we will provide several equivalent perspectives on this problem related to integral operator theory and convolution equations.
 Near the end, we will also examine other $L^p$ losses and will show that for $p \in[ 1,2]$, Gaussian is the only distribution that induces linearity of the optimal Bayesian estimator, and for $p \in (2,\infty)$, multiple prior distributions on $X$ can induce linearity.
 The point $p=2$ is an interesting phase transition point which appears to not have been noted in prior literature.
 In handling $L^p$ losses for all $p\in [1,\infty)$, instead of just even values, we work in a more general setting than \cite{akyol2012conditions}.
 In that work, they show that for even $p$, there are no priors \emph{with the same variance as the noise}, other than the Gaussian, that induce linearity of the optimal Bayesian estimator.
 Since we do not make the equal variance assumption, our results are not contradictory and give a more complete understanding of the scenario.

-The conditional median plays an important role in our analysis, and for a detailed study of the properties of the conditional median in the most abstract $\sigma$-algebra setting, the interested reader is referred to \cite{tomkins1975conditional,ghosh2006probabilistic}.
+The conditional median plays an important role in our analysis, and for a detailed study of the properties of the conditional median in the abstract measure theoretic setting, the interested reader is referred to \cite{tomkins1975conditional,ghosh2006probabilistic}.
 For recent applications of the conditional median, the interested reader is referred to \cite{medarametla2021distribution} and references therein.
+In this work we will also rely on a number of Fourier and complex analysis techniques.
+Similar techniques have been successful in proving a number of Gaussian-characterizing properties, such as the Bernstein theorem \cite{bern} and the L\'evy-Cram\'er theorem \cite{cramer1936eigenschaft}, which, in turn, show that Gaussian distributions arise in a number of optimization problems in information theory \cite{geng2014capacity,courtade2014extremal,liu2017information, liu2018forward, anantharam2022unifying, liu2023stability, mahvari2023stability}.